kamknap/kamknap/README.md

-## Kamil Knapik — QA Analyst
+## Kamil Knapik - QA Analyst

 QA Analyst with a Computer Science background, currently pursuing a Master's degree while contributing to international software projects.
 My core is manual testing, I am steadily expanding into test automation, and I draw on hands-on software development experience throughout.

-I work across the testing lifecycle — designing test cases, reporting defects, automating UI and API tests, and validating integrations between systems.
+I work across the testing lifecycle: designing test cases, reporting defects, automating UI and API tests, and validating integrations between systems.
 On the development side, I have built mobile applications, designed and deployed custom APIs, containerized services, and set up CI/CD pipelines.
 I also work actively with AI: applying generative AI in day-to-day workflows and building AI agents to support testing and automation.

 ### What I work on